What to Know About Texas Church Shooter Devin Kelley

 Who is Devin Kelley?

 Authorities on Sunday identified the gunman as white and possibly in his 20s.
 He was seen walking into the First Baptist Church in Sutherland Springs on Sunday after crossing the street from a gas station around 11:20.
-He began firing from outside the church upon exiting his vehicle.
+Kelly, who was wearing all black, including tactical gear and a ballistic vest, began firing from outside the church upon exiting his vehicle.
 He then moved to the right side of the church and fired, before entering the church and continuing to fire.

 Officials say that after leaving the church, the gunman was confronted by a local citizen, who grabbed his rifle and chased him from the scene.
 The suspect drove away, and crashed his vehicle near the county line, where authorities later found his body.
 It is unclear whether he died of a self-inflicted wound or if he was shot by the person who engaged him.

+Air Force service records indicate that Devin P. Kelley served in Logistics Readiness at Holloman Air Force Base in Otero County, New Mexico from 2010 until his discharge, according to spokesperson Air Force Ann Stefanek.
+The date and context of Kelley’s discharge were not immediately available.

-In a brief statement, the Pentagon confirmed that Kelley served in the air force “at one point,” AP reported.
+In a brief statement, the Pentagon confirmed that Kelley served in the Air Force “at one point,” AP reported.

 Where did Devin Kelley live?